 If your child has a known allergy to any food or needs special dietary accommodations, please visit our website and fill out the Request for Dietary Accommodation.
 We have vegetarian and allergy friendly meals upon request.
 If you bring lunch to your child during the day, you must drop it off in the office.
-Parents may deliver meals directly to their child.
 If the lunch arrives after your child's scheduled lunchtime, the scholar must generally wait until after school to eat the lunch.